timwu-ipevo/nestjs-oneline/README.md

 $ npm run test:cov
 ```

+## Deploy on GCP
+* take a look of the cloudbuild.yaml.  [reference](https://eichgi.hashnode.dev/deploying-a-gcp-cloud-function-with-nestjs-via-cloud-build)

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: